-- (1) In Jerusalem: The dawn of the new age, the kingdom is restored (2:1 41). - (2) In Samaria: The gospel and religious diversity, the kingdom reaches outside Jerusalem (8:12-19). - (3) In Caesarea: The question of circumcision, the kingdom and the symbol of Jewishness (10:44 48 cf. 11: 12 17; 15:8). - (4) In Ephesus: The gospel among the gentiles, the kingdom independent of Jerusalem $(19:1-7).^{30}$
+- (3) In Caesarea: The question of circumcision, the kingdom and the symbol of Jewishness (10:44 - 48 cf. 11: 12 -17; 15:8). - (4) In Ephesus: The gospel among the gentiles, the kingdom independent of Jerusalem (19:1 - 7).42

-Before looking at these four events, a brief examination of Luke's opening remarks (1:1-8) is useful.
-The immediate introduction of the Spirit (v2) alerts the reader to the prominent role it will have in this second volume.31
+Before looking at these four events, a brief examination of Luke's opening remarks (1:1 - 8) is useful.
+The immediate introduction of the Spirit (v2) alerts the reader to the prominent role it will have in this second volume.43

 Luke wishes here in an impressive introductory manner to connect the work of Jesus with the ministry of the Spirit....Luke's first sentence makes clear an intention of his entire book: the Spirit is not to be dissociated from Jesus.
-The Spirit is Jesus at work in continuation of his ministry.32
+The Spirit is Jesus at work in continuation of his ministry.44

-Yet, even the resurrected Jesus is somehow pictured as subject to the Spirit by the phrase "through the Holy Spirit."
-The apostolic witness is either commanded or chosen by Christ, "through (by) the Holy Spirit," to fulfill his ministry.
-In Acts, this ministry belongs to the Holy Spirit.
+Yet, even the resurrected Jesus is somehow pictured as subject to the Spirit by the phrase διὰ πνεύμτος ἀγίου.
+The apostolic witness is either commanded or chosen by Christ, "through the Holy Spirit,"45 to fulfill his ministry.
+In Acts, this ministry belongs to The Holy Spirit.

 To understand the role of the Spirit in this ministry, vv 4 - 8 are critical, and set the parameters for the rest of the book.
-First (v4), the apostles were to continue waiting in Jerusalem for "the promise of the Father" cf. Luke 24:49.
-The "promise" is the Holy Spirit, which would be "poured out" (2:33 with 2:17 - 18 and 10:45) on Pentecost (cf. 2:5).
+First (v4), the apostles were to continue waiting (present infinitive of $\pi \epsilon \rho \iota \mu \acute{\epsilon} \nu \omega$) in Jerusalem for "the promise of the Father" cf. Luke 24:49.
+The "promise" (ἐπαγγελία) is the Holy Spirit, which would be "poured out" (ἐκχέω, 2:33 with 2:17 - 18 and 10:45, ἐκχύνω) on Pentecost (cf. 2:5).
 The promise is the Father's, which he sends through the Son (cf. John 14:16 -17; 15:26).
-Second (v5), Jesus specifically relates this promise as the fulfillment of John the Baptist's promise, "you will be baptized in the Holy Spirit" (Luke 3:16).34 It would be
+Second (v5), Jesus specifically relates this promise as the fulfillment of John the Baptist's promise, "you will be baptized in the Holy Spirit" (Luke 3:16).46 It would be fulfilled "not many days from now" (i.e., on Pentecost, and so D sa mae Aug^{pt}).
+Third (v6), the apostles relate the Holy Spirit baptism to the restoration of the kingdom to Israel.
+Peter confirms this relationship in the Pentecost sermon.
+Finally (v8), Jesus responds to the apostle's question about when the kingdom would be restored (i.e., the Spirit would come) by essentially reiterating his

-30Each of these events is not presented to meet geographic demands, but rather to demonstrate the progressive transition of kingdom restoration from Jews to Gentiles.
+42See n39.
+Each of these events is not presented to meet geographic demands, but rather to demonstrate the progressive transition of kingdom restoration from Jews to Gentiles.
 For Luke the transition is a gradual development revealed and controlled by the Spirit.
-Although Peter opens the door to the Gentiles (from a Jerusalem centered perspective), Paul deals with Israel's (Jerusalem's) rejection of the Messiah and Gentile prominence in the restored kingdom.
-This transition is delicately handled by Luke, but ends on a tragic, rather than triumphant note for the Jews (28:25 - 31).
-This is "divinely ordered structure" as a means of understanding problems associated with the gift of the Spirit in Acts.
+Although Peter opens the door to the Gentiles (from a Jerusalem centered perspective), it is left to Paul to deal with Israel's (Jerusalem's) rejection of the Messiah and Gentile prominence in the restored kingdom.
+This transition is delicately handled by Luke, but "ends on a tragic, not a triumphant note" for the Jews (28:25 - 31).
+R. C. Tannehill, "Rejection By Jews And Turning To Gentiles: The Pattern Of Paul's Mission In Acts," Luke-Acts And The Jewish People ed.
+J. B. Tyson (Minneapolis: Augsburg Publishing House, 1988) 98.